justinhj/justinhj.github.io/_posts/2017-08-27-roman-numeral-tool-with-udash.md

 # Summary

-So there ends the walkthrough of building a simple single page frontend app using Udash.
-I think with any large framework there is a learning curve and frustration when you want to do something but cannot find out how to do so.
+So what did I learn by building a simple app with Udash?
+Firstly I think with any large framework there is a learning curve and frustration when you want to do something but cannot find out how to do so.
 Udash has some of that despite the long and detailed manual.
 Nevertheless I found the experience in general positive and may well reach for Udash in the future when building web frontends.
 There's a stark difference between writing your web content in Scala vs a templated approach like Play/Twirl and I think it will depend a lot on your own project or team which approach to take.

+With regards to porting Clojure to Scala I found it fairly straightforward since there is considerable overlap in the Scala and Clojure standard libraries, and both languages have good support for working with collections and various combinators.